I am starting a new series here on the site – the #ReadingFoodie. Yep, I’ll be reviewing books while also pairing a recipe inspired from the book.

 The author did a lot of describing New Mexico, where the story takes place.
 It did make me want to visit the state and give their green chiles a chance.
 Being a wuss with hot stuff, the book did make me want to step out of my comfort zone and try something new.

 I may still give this book another chance and finish it on my next road trip, but for now, I’m not inclined to finish it.
 And I’m ok with that.
 There was a time I would have made myself finish the book but now I’m okay with dropping a book if it doesn’t speak to me.
-But I would encourage you to try some of Alisa Valdes-Rodriguez’s other books, especially The Dirty Girls Social Club, as I enjoyed several of them.
+But I would encourage you to try some of Alisa Valdes-Rodriguez’s other books, especially The Dirty Girls Social Club (affiliate links), as I enjoyed several of them.

 Now, on to the recipe inspired by the book.
 This egg salad is one dish that Vanessa makes for her family on a visit home.
 She got the recipe from a cookbook her mother gave her after her mom scolded Vanessa that her food was always so fancy.
 To me, Vanessa’s food sounded delicious and something I would want to eat at a restaurant.